CQDX/visi-genie-4d-systems-async/README.md

 * Deploy your 4D Workshop4 project to your 4D Systems display's uSD card.

-* Edit your app's package manifest and add serialcommunication capability; otherwise serial communications will fail when you try to connect to the 4D Systems display.
+* Edit your app's package manifest and add "serialcommunication" capability; otherwise serial communications will fail when you try to connect to the 4D Systems display.

 ```XML
 	<Capabilities>